 That’s two years more to live—but those years will be later in life, when care is usually the most expensive.
 Both public and private insurers cope with these life expectancy increases by making periodic adjustments to monthly premiums or contributions.

-Again, the magic 5% number reigns supreme here: if life expectancy projections are more than 5% off since coverage began (or since the last adjustment was made), then the premium can be adjusted.
+Again, the magic 5% number reigns supreme here: if life expectancy projections change more than 5% since coverage began (or since the last adjustment was made), then the premium can be adjusted.

 Changes in interest rates